CONDITIONAL USE PERMIT APPLICATION PROCESS:

 Should the P.& Z. Commission disapprove the request or property owners comprising 20% of the land area within a 200-foot radius of the conditional use permit oppose the request, a favorable vote of 6 City Commissioners is required to approve the conditional use permit.
 The applicant or persons protesting a decision of the P.& Z. Commission may appeal to the Board of Commissions within 10 days after the decision of the P. & Z. Commission.

-Example of a conditional use permit for a raspa stand
+Example of a conditional use permit for a portable food concession stand

 FREQUENTLY ASKED QUESTIONS